rjrajivjha/rjrajivjha.github.io/_posts/hackathons/2018-04-15-The-Hackathon-Journey-Started.md

 On the very first day of my college I heard “Microsoft didn’t show up, just because there’s no club in the college”.
 This shook me as I just like any other student had many expectations.
 I had dreamt a lot but here the insight of students being dormant was something I couldn’t accede to.
 Though I was upset but the benevolence in me said I need to do something as engineering is my passion and I started exploring.
-I met Navdeep Sandhu bhaiya, one of my seniors in library on very first day only and shared the idea of opening a club.
+I met Mr. Navdeep Sandhu, one of my seniors in library on very first day only and shared the idea of opening a club.
 He agreed in no time as he himself was planning this.
 But opening a club was not like piece of cake for us.
 The Dean asked us to count out, as he thought we would engage ourselves in politics instead of study.
 But this didn’t shake my